 - In War Dragons, each dragon has two or three spells that come standard.
 But, you can also craft extras of those spells in your Forge to attach to dragons that don't normally carry them.
 The only drawback is that standard-equipment spells can be used as often as you get enough rage in your meter to use them.
 Crafted spells can only be used once or twice during an attack.

 - The Elder Scrolls

-- Daggerfall has an extensive spell crafting system, where you can combine up to three spell effects.
+- The Elder Scrolls II: Daggerfall has an extensive spell crafting system, where you can combine up to three spell effects.
 It is only available to those in the Mages Guild and to high-ranking members of the Temple of Kynareth.

-- In Morrowind, custom spell creation is an option at a number of magical merchants.
+- The Elder Scrolls III: Morrowind: Custom spell creation is an option at a number of magical merchants.
 The player chooses a spell's range (self, touch, or ranged), area of effect (single-target or Splash Damage), duration, and effects, then the game automatically assigns a Magicka cost depending on how powerful the spell is, theoretically maintaining game balance.
 In practice, it is hilariously easy to design game-breakingly powerful spells by combining synergistic effects such as Weakness to Fire + Fire Damage, or assigning a one-second duration to spells that increase the Persuasion skill (which only applies in dialogue, which pauses the game clock).
 There are so many spell combinations that it very quickly reaches Exponential Potential.